Monday, August 2, 2010

 I clocked some very important time on this block.
 This wasn't just hanging out.
 This was everything about music, friendship, and life no one anywhere else could have told me.
 It was a dozen or so stoops along this Brooklyn block, each like a private booth roped off in an exclusive club.
-It's been over 30 years and I still feel the people and their influence.
-It's been over 30 years and I still miss this block.
+It's been close to 40 years and I still feel the people and their influence.
+It's been close to 40 years and I still miss this block.

 In the winter, it was guys in brown leather bomber jackets and girls in sweaters and denim.
 In the summer, it was girls in t-shirts, shorts and Chinese slippers and guys in brown leather bomber jackets.
 There were no iPods in 1978, so everyone had one of these--

 Robert's was about as big as Skylab, but then so was Robert, a very likeable giant with a soft voice and great sense of humor.
 (We were all funny.)
 Each one of these battery-operated, 8 pound monstrosities was proudly paraded around by its owner, with a specific cassette made for an afternoon cruise.

 Pedro's usually played Black Sabbath.
 Anthony's, Rush.
 The other Anthony's played Zeppelin, as did John's and about 6 others.
 Vito's played anything associated with Ritchie Blackmore.
 Kiss blared from everyone's.